amitkumarjain4u2u/sambadc/README.md

 Thats it, is Done now!!!!!
 ===================
-  reboot the server and configure the domain controller by using researa GUI
+  Reboot the server and configure the domain controller by using researa GUI